Elefant Traks: 2024: Defunction and 25th anniversary

-On the 7th of March, 2024, a video was posted on the Elefant Traks social media accounts, featuring Urthboy announcing that the label would be "calling it a day".
+On 7 March 2024, a video was posted on the Elefant Traks social media accounts, featuring Urthboy announcing that the label would be "calling it a day".
 The video shows him revisiting some of Elefant Traks's old offices; the second one, located on Faversham Street in Marrickville, had since been demolished by developers.

-Shortly after this announcement, on the 24th of May, Traksewt and Urthboy were interviewed by The Guardian to discuss this decision further.
+Shortly after this announcement, on 24 May, Traksewt and Urthboy were interviewed by The Guardian to discuss this decision further.
 Urthboy, over the phone, stated:

 To celebrate the label's legacy (and its 25th anniversary), many of the artists on the label held three live performances together, known as the 'ET25 Finale Party'; performing at the Sydney Opera House on the 26th of May (with special guest SKY'HIGH), The Tivoli in Brisbane on the 8th of June and at the Melbourne Recital Centre on the 15th of June (with special guest Monkey Marc and an extra Matinee show added as well.)
 A garage sale was also hosted, selling rare Elefant Traks paraphernalia.